Laws, Regulations & Codes

 • Step 2 - click your bid.

-• Ask for an explanation or clarification by clicking on an opponent's bid and await an answer.
-Do not ask or answer via table chat.
+• When playing on BBO, ask for an explanation or clarification by clicking on an opponent's bid and await an answer.
+Do not ask or answer via open table chat.
 Call the Director if you need assistance.

 • Log off and on again as quickly as possible if you experience computer or system issues.